Ola Brynhildsen

-Ola Brynhildsen (born 27 April 1999) is a Norwegian professional footballer who plays as an attacker for Eliteserien club Bodø/Glimt, on loan from Danish Superliga club Midtjylland.
+Ola Brynhildsen (born 27 April 1999) is a Norwegian professional footballer who plays as an forward for Eliteserien club Bodø/Glimt.

 Club career

 On 4 May 2020, Molde announced the signing of Brynhildsen to a 2 1/2-year contract, starting from 1 July 2020.
 On 20 May 2020, Molde and Stabæk concluded the deal.

 On 1 September 2023, Brynhildsen signed a four-year contract with Danish Superliga club Midtjylland.

 On February 15, 2025, it was confirmed that Brynhildsen had been loaned to MLS club Toronto FC for the rest of the year, with an option to buy.

 Personal life

 He is a son of Rune Brynhildsen.